-As a blogger there is so many different social media platforms to work on it can get a little overwhelming!
-However if you just tackle one at a time, it all becomes a little more manageable.
+As a blogger, there are so many different social media platforms to work on it can get a little overwhelming!
+However, if you just tackle one at a time, it all becomes a little more manageable.

 Today I am going to take you through some simple steps to crack Pinterest as a blogger.

 Pinterest was something that completely baffled me last year, it is a platform I love for finding inspiration and ideas but I had no idea how to get it to work for my blog.
 Then at the end of August, I decided to really focus on it all and the results from there have been a little bit shocking!

 I started out on a reach of 5,000 a month to now being at a reach of 845,000 a month.
 My page views from Pinterest have also increased, I am getting more traffic a day than I was in a whole month before I started focusing on this.

 So what simple steps have I implemented to achieve this?